ThisJackRN/EmailMeTheNotes/README.md

 # Email Me The Notes
 ##  What is this?

-a- Email Me The Notes is a site I made to help lazy students like me and get a bunch of notes without having to go out and ask! or another place to upload and share notes as needed.
+- Email Me The Notes is a site I made to help lazy students like me and get a bunch of notes without having to go out and ask! or another place to upload and share notes as needed.

 ## NOTE: THIS IS BARELY A BETA